wp-plugins/backup-by-supsystic/readme.txt

 = Backup plugin features =

 * Backup to FTP
-* Backup to DropBox, Google Drive, Amazone S3 cloude service backup
+* Backup to DropBox, Google Drive, Amazon S3 cloud service backup
 * Customisation and presets.
 Database backup, plugins, WordPress core files backup
 * Backup in archive with .zip
-* WordPress website restoration and migration via backup
+* WordPress website restoration.
+Plugins, Posts, Databases, Themes and Files.
+* WordPress migration
+* Encrypted and Secure backups
+* Backup Logs

 Why do you need to backup your site?
 Any number of undesirable events can happen: